Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Results

 \subsection{Dispersion and dissipation errors}

-The dispersion and dissipation errors of the LB scheme are now evaluated.
-In this analysis, the dispersion error (or phase error) is computed by evaluating the shift in time between the maxima of the numerical solution and the maxima of the analytical wave solution (see Fig.~\ref{fig:sol_comparison_ex1}).
-Therefore, by noting $t^\mathrm{max}_{i}$ and $\bar t^\mathrm{max}_i$ the respective positions in time of the maxima of the numerical and analytical solution (at a fixed location), the average value of the relative dispersion error is defined as
+The dispersion and dissipation errors of the LB scheme implemented in \textsc{flame} are now {assessed}.
+In this analysis, the dispersion error (or phase error) is computed by evaluating the shift in time between the {local} maxima of the numerical solution and the analytical wave solution (see Fig.~\ref{fig:sol_comparison_ex1}).
+Therefore, {tagging as} $t^\mathrm{max}_{i}$ and $\bar t^\mathrm{max}_i$ the positions in time of the maxima of the numerical and analytical solution (at a fixed location) {respectively}, the average value of the relative dispersion error {can be} defined as

-over $M$ oscillating periods.
-In practice, we have used $M=10$.
-As expected, it is observed in Fig.~\ref{fig:dispersion_error} that the dispersion error is very small and decreases when increasing the resolution $N$ of the grid, with a power-scaling law close to $1/N^2$.
-This confirms a second-order accuracy of the LB scheme.
-It is also found that the dispersion error manifests a constant behaviour when changing the Mach number, and does not seem to be affected by the value of the kinematic viscosity either.
+over $M$ oscillating periods. {For practical purposes} we have used $M=10$.
+As expected, it {can be} observed in Fig.~\ref{fig:dispersion_error} {how} the dispersion error is very small and decreases {as} the resolution $N$ of the grid {increases}, {showing} a power-scaling law close to $1/N^2$.
+This confirms a second-order accuracy of the LB scheme. {We also} found that the dispersion error {exhibits a rather} constant behavior when changing the Mach number, and does not seem to be affected by the value of the kinematic viscosity either.
 Let us remark that some results differ from the global trend, certainly due to the premise of (physical) instabilities at the lowest viscosity.
-After realigning in phase the numerical and analytical solution, the (relative) dissipation error is evaluated by comparing the velocity magnitude of the numerical and analytical solutions, \emph{i.e.}
+After {synchronizing the} phases {of} numerical and analytical solutions, the (relative) dissipation error is evaluated by comparing the velocity magnitude of the {two} solutions, \emph{i.e.}

-The dissipation error gives a first measure of the numerical dissipation.
-Two different scaling behaviours are considered, namely the so-called acoustic and diffusive scaling \citep{Kruger2016}.
-The acoustic scaling consists of keeping the Mach number fixed and observing the convergence rate of the error $\varepsilon_r$ for different Reynolds numbers, and as a function of the resolution (see Fig.~\ref{fig:acoustic_scaling}).
+The dissipation error {provides} a first measure of the numerical dissipation.
+Two different scaling behaviors are considered, namely the so-called acoustic and diffusive scaling \citep{Kruger2016}.
+The acoustic scaling consists {in} keeping the Mach number fixed {while monitoring} the convergence rate of the error $\varepsilon_r$ for different Reynolds numbers, as a function of the resolution (see Fig.~\ref{fig:acoustic_scaling}).
 On the other hand, the diffusive scaling is obtained by keeping the lattice viscosity fixed (see Fig.~\ref{fig:diffusive_scaling}).
-The behaviour of the numerical solution is consistent between the two regimes, showing a convergence of the dissipation error with respect to the grid resolution $\propto 1/N^2$ as expected for a second-order accurate scheme.
+The behavior of the numerical solution is consistent between the two regimes, showing a convergence of the dissipation error with respect to the grid resolution $\propto 1/N^2$, as expected for a second-order scheme.